 The future of online medical education will be substantially affected both directly and indirectly by Khan Academy and MOOCs.
 Educators can indirectly learn from their short history of strengths and weaknesses to mold future resources into more efficient products that will enhance the capabilities of online medical education.
 The direct impact, on the other hand, is already beginning to take form.
 Various medical education facilities have partnered with Khan Academy and MOOCs to integrate the technological advantages each provides into their curriculum.

-One educational facility at the forefront of exploring education technology in their curriculum is Stanford’s School of Medicine .
-For the last two years, Stanford has been experiencing with what they refer to as a “ flipped classroom ” approach.
+One educational facility at the forefront of exploring education technology in their curriculum is Stanford’s School of Medicine.
+For the last two years, Stanford has been experiencing with what they refer to as a “ flipped classroom” approach.
 The school’s official website defines a flipped classroom as, “replacing a lecture with some sort of interactive session (e.g. discussion, Q&A, team learning), and delivering the lecture material before class using tools like online video, audio, or interactive content.”
 This futuristic process was stimulated by the Khan Academy’s success with short instructional videos.
 The driving force behind the movement is Dr. Charles G. Prober, Senior Associate Dean of Medical Education at the Stanford School of Medicine.
-In an article from The Stanford Daily , Dr. Prober claims that two main changes in the classroom have come from this: how content is delivered and how students’ time in the classroom is spent.
+In an article from The Stanford Daily, Dr. Prober claims that two main changes in the classroom have come from this: how content is delivered and how students’ time in the classroom is spent.
 A major issue in medical education today, especially in regards to students in medical school, is the remarkably low attendance rate for class lectures.
-Stanford professors themselves estimated that around 70% of medical students do not attend lectures .
-This alone is a major reason that the number of medical professors who believe online learning needs to be a focal point for the future medical education is beginning to multiply.
+Stanford professors themselves estimated that around 70% of medical students do not attend lectures.
+This alone is a major reason that the number of medical professors who believe online learning needs to be a focal point for future medical education is beginning to multiply.
 As Sal Khan says in the video below, “If human beings are in a room together they should be interacting with each other.
 If you have 300 people in the room, at least in my mind, one of the worst things you could do is one person lecture to the other 299 people.”
 The flipped classroom technique of providing the lectures through online videos, rather than traditional in-person lectures, helps on multiple levels.
 Not only does the increased accessibility to the lecture result in more students hearing it, but it also frees up class time to be spent on more beneficial activities involving interaction and critical thinking skills.
 Stanford refers to this movement as SMILI, an acronym for Stanford Medicine Interactive Learning Initiatives.

 Stanford has now teamed up with Khan Academy to ensure their transition towards online medical education runs as smoothly as possible.
 “I’m very attracted to what they’re doing, very impressed by Sal Khan.
 Their mission really resonates, the mission to educate anyone, everywhere, at no cost.
 When we create medical education, I want to share it as broadly as possible, at no profit.
 If it helps raise the level of education, that’s great.
 That’s our mission,” Prober told The Stanford Daily in the link above.
-Prober and Khan presented their three-step plan in this edition of AAMC’s Academic Medicine .
+Prober and Khan presented their three-step plan in this edition of AAMC’s Academic Medicine.
 The first and most essential step is to build a framework for the “core preclinical curriculum,” constructed of the most essential medical information.
 The second step is to create a “library of short (~10 minutes) videos that learners can use to access the content in an order consistent with the organization of their school’s curriculum.”
 The third step in their proposal involves students digging deeper into specific knowledge by encouraging them to pursue, “in-depth experiences fueled by students’ specific learning objectives and passions, linked to the areas of expertise represented in their medical schools.”
-In other words, Stanford’s School of Medicine meets with Khan Academy representatives on a regular basis.
+In other words, Stanford’s School of Medicine meets with Khan Academy representatives regularly.
 That representative is often the head of Khan Academy’s medical and science initiatives, and the head of its partnership with Stanford, Rishi Desai.
 The two sides meet to discuss the content, which is then created and openly shared on Khan Academy’s platform.

 For more on Stanford’s partnership with Khan Academy, check out this video on their shared initiative towards interactive learning with education technology, provided by Stanford’s School of Medicine:

 Khan Academy has also partnered with the Association of American Medical Colleges (AAMC) and Robert Wood Johnson Foundation for online medical education purposes.
 Together, they have combined forces to provide free, online resources aimed to help students prepare for the revised Medical College Admission Test (MCAT) that will be first administered in the spring of 2015.
-When the AAMC broke the news in May of 2013 , President and CEO Dr. Darrell G. Kirch spoke of the partnership by saying, “We view this effort as an important addition to the work the nation’s medical schools and teaching hospitals are doing to encourage and attract future physicians from diverse backgrounds, including students from economically and educationally disadvantaged communities.”
-In order to develop the content, the three institutions sponsored a competition that allowed medical students and residents to create their own material and submit it.
+When the AAMC broke the news in May of 2013, President and CEO Dr. Darrell G. Kirch spoke of the partnership by saying, “We view this effort as an important addition to the work the nation’s medical schools and teaching hospitals are doing to encourage and attract future physicians from diverse backgrounds, including students from economically and educationally disadvantaged communities.”
+To develop the content, the three institutions sponsored a competition that allowed medical students and residents to create their own material and submit it.
 Once the deadline hit, Khan Academy reviewed and selected the winners for the competition – who were then given the opportunity to work with their staff to convert the winning material into the prototypical Khan Academy format.

 A second competition is currently underway, thanks in large part to the great response they received for the initial competition.
 The deadline for submissions is June 13 th, 2014.
 Khan Academy released this video to promote the competition.
 The growing collection of videos designed for MCAT2015 preparation can be found here.